ShakirSofi/H-F-Dc-Dc-Power-converters/README.md

 # H-F-Dc-Dc-Power-converters
-High-fidelity power converter simulations for both the diode rectifier and boost rectifier.
+High-fidelity power converter simulations for the diode rectifier and boost rectifier.<br>
-Run main files to get results
+- Run main files to get results